UCBoulder/cupyopt/README.rst

 CU's Python Opinionated Prefect Tasks (cupyopt)
 ===============================================

-A package of Prefect Tasks and helpers
+A package of Prefect Tasks and helpers.

 Minimum Python 3.6